abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The boy began to sniffle.

 She smiled kindly, then knocked twice on the floor between them.
-A secret door in the floor opened.
+A secret door opened.
 The fairy dove in, disappearing for what seemed like hours.
 The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a little gold lamp, etched by purple incantations.

 "The adventure," she said, "is what matters most."